udellgroup/gcimpute/README.md

 ## Installation

-The easiest way is to install using pip: `pip install GaussianCopulaImp`
+The easiest way is to install using pip:

+`
+pip install GaussianCopulaImp
+`

+If you want to customize the source code, you may install in the editable mode by first `git clone` this respository, and then do

+`
+pip install -e .
+`

+in the cloned directory.

 ## Overview